-Other parents will choose a gender-neutral baby nursery theme.
+Interested in a gender-neutral baby nursery theme?
 Whatever your heart’s desire, there are a plethora of baby nursery themes from which to choose.
 The following list only captures a portion of the themes you could choose when decorating your child’s nursery.
-One thing that they all have in common is that these themes are all gender-neutral and will work as well for your little man as they will for your baby girl which is important if you don’t know the gender or if you may want siblings to share a room or trade rooms.
+One thing that they all have in common is that these themes are all gender-neutral and will work as well for your little man as they will for your baby girl.

 Baby Nursery Safari Theme